DonTron-prog/agent_sre/code-rag/README.md

-# Code RAG: Retrieval-Augmented Generation for Code Errors
+# Code RAG: Retrieval-Augmented Generation for Code Errors and SRE Incidents

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python Version](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)

-Code RAG is a lightweight Retrieval-Augmented Generation (RAG) component designed to help developers find solutions to code errors.
-It leverages a vector database (Chroma) populated with error-solution pairs from the CodeInsight dataset and uses a Large Language Model (LLM) via OpenRouter to generate relevant solutions based on retrieved context.
+Code RAG is a lightweight Retrieval-Augmented Generation (RAG) component designed to help developers find solutions to code errors and SRE incidents.
+It leverages a vector database (Chroma) populated with error-solution pairs from the CodeInsight dataset and synthetic SRE incident documents, then uses a Large Language Model (LLM) via OpenRouter to generate relevant solutions based on retrieved context.

 ## Overview

-When faced with a cryptic error message, developers often spend significant time searching online forums like Stack Overflow.
+When faced with a cryptic error message or an unfamiliar SRE incident, developers and operators often spend significant time searching online forums like Stack Overflow or internal documentation.
 Code RAG aims to streamline this process by:

-1.  **Retrieving** similar error messages and their corresponding solutions from a pre-indexed knowledge base (CodeInsight dataset stored in Chroma).
+1.  **Retrieving** similar error messages/incidents and their corresponding solutions from a pre-indexed knowledge base (CodeInsight dataset and SRE incident documents stored in Chroma).
 2.  **Augmenting** a prompt to an LLM with this retrieved context.
-3.  **Generating** a tailored solution and explanation based on the user's specific error message and the relevant context.
+3.  **Generating** a tailored solution and explanation based on the user's specific error message or incident description and the relevant context.

 This project provides:

 *   A Python library (`code_rag`) for programmatic integration.
 *   A REST API (built with FastAPI) for easy service deployment.
-*   Command-line tools for data ingestion and querying.
+*   Command-line tools for data ingestion and querying both code errors and SRE incidents.

 ## Features

-*   **Vector Store:** Uses ChromaDB for efficient similarity search of error embeddings.
+*   **Vector Store:** Uses ChromaDB for efficient similarity search of error and incident embeddings.
 *   **Embeddings:** Generates embeddings using OpenAI's `text-embedding-ada-002` model.
 *   **LLM Integration:** Connects to various LLMs via OpenRouter (defaults to `openai/gpt-3.5-turbo`).
+*   **Datasets:**
-*   **Dataset:** Utilizes the `Nbeau/CodeInsight` dataset from Hugging Face (Stack Overflow error-solution pairs).
+    * Utilizes the `Nbeau/CodeInsight` dataset from Hugging Face (Stack Overflow error-solution pairs)
+    * Generates synthetic SRE incident documents with realistic scenarios and solutions
 *   **API:** Provides a FastAPI-based REST API for querying.
-*   **CLI:** Includes scripts for data ingestion (`ingest.py`) and direct querying (`query.py`).
+*   **CLI:** Includes scripts for data ingestion and querying for both code errors and SRE incidents:
+    * Code error scripts: `ingest.py` and `query.py`
+    * SRE incident scripts: `generate_sre_documents.py`, `ingest_sre_documents.py`, `query_sre_incidents.py`, and `validate_sre_rag.py`
 *   **Configurable:** Settings managed via environment variables (`.env` file).

 ## Installation